exacode/spring-data-mongodb-processor/README.md

 Maybe some of these arguments come from my lack of knowledge.
 Maybe I didn't study the documentation as hard as I should.
 If I am wrong please correct me.

 Spring feature
 --------------
 This annotation processor is proposed as feature on [Springsource Jira](https://jira.springsource.org/browse/DATAMONGO-744).
+Please vote it up!